usaid-cs/yesterday-i-learned/random.md

 1. [Wahl is choice.
 Sonntag is Sunday.
 Wahlsonntag becocmes "election day", and need not be on a Sunday.](https://translate.google.com/#de/en/Today%20I%20am%20going%20to%20a%20Supermarket)
 1. [People chronically on blood thinners might not be able to own cats.](http://pets.webmd.com/cats/guide/declawing-cats-positives-negatives-alternatives#2) Bacteria on claws.
 1. Some time between 2016 and 2017, Reddit swapped the `/r/foo` and `/u/foo` notation with `r/foo` and `u/foo`, without the prefixing slash.
-1. Replacing your hip can somehow lead to more heart attacks and strokes.
 1. Minimalists prefer calling "empty", ["spacious"](https://www.reddit.com/r/minimalism/comments/71d1dy/its_so_empty/).
 1. If you look up "most popular surgeries", then you will get the answers a) plastic, b) cataract, c) [caesarean section](https://www.youtube.com/watch?v=xyN48VnRYUY), d) joint replacement, e) circumcision, f) bone repair, g) heart surgery, h) [stent procedure](https://www.healthline.com/health/stent) aka 通波仔, i) uterus removal, j) gallbladder removal, and k) heart bypass.
 1. Coffee beans crack twice: once at 205°C (light roast), and once more at 225°C (medium-dark).